maidsafe/safe_network/README.md

 `cargo run --release --bin safe -- files upload ~/dir/with/files`

 - Download files
-`cargo run --release --bin safe -- files download ~/dir/with/files/uploaded_files`
+`cargo run --release --bin safe -- files download`

-Note that the names of the uploaded files will be inserted into a new file, which is placed in a new dir named `uploaded_files` in the dir you gave when uploading the files.
-The names found in that new file will then be used to download the uploaded files.
+Note that the names of the uploaded files will be inserted into a new text document with a file name of `file_names_%Y-%m-%d_%H-%M-%S.txt` (i.e. unique by date and time of upload) which is placed in `$HOME/.safe/client/uploaded_files`.
+When calling `files download`, the `uploaded_files` dir will be searched for documents containing the names of uploaded files.
+If you don't wish to download the same files multiple times, remove the text documents after the first download.

 ## Using example app which exercises the Register APIs